Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Conclusions.

 \section{Conclusions.}

 We recalled the chain of approximations leading to Kirchhoff and Born modelling equations.
 They both contain a linearization but each offers some specifics.
-The Kirchhoff approximation allows, for example, the modelling of first-order reflections on strong discontinuities and postcritical reflections.
+The Kirchhoff approximation allows, for example, the modelling of first-order reflections on stronger discontinuities and postcritical reflections.
 Born approximation makes it possible to model reflections on weak discontinuities only, but also first-order events beyond reflections (like first-order diffractions).
 We pointed out from a fundamental point of view the strengths and weaknesses of these schemes.

-We took the opportunity to clarify some aspects related to Kirchhoff modelling, concerning possibly non-smooth propagating media (introducing travel-time branches) and the linearity approximation on reflectors.
-We showed how Kirchhoff and Born modelling lead to very similar expressions and derived a general expression for the conversion from velocity model perturbation to reflectivity (and conversely) through the generalized reflectivity concept.
+We took the opportunity to clarify some aspects related to Kirchhoff modelling approximation, concerning possibly non-smooth propagating media and the linearity approximation on reflectors.
+We discussed how Kirchhoff and Born modelling lead a general expression for the conversion from velocity model perturbation to reflectivity (and conversely) through the generalized reflectivity concept.

-The scheme we have developed may offer some applications: \begin{itemize} \item It makes it possible to model within the Kirchhoff scheme, first-order effects that go beyond first-order reflections (like first-order diffractions). \item It offers opportunities in the framework of Kirchhoff inversion, i.e. for the interpretation of seismic-migrated images: the generalized reflectivity gives a basis to interpret more information than the amplitudes associated to first-order reflections, for instance the amplitudes of first-order diffractors.
-Also, it would allow us to go beyond AVA analysis, inverting for the whole seismic image amplitude information (not only amplitude information at peaks) to recover the related velocity model perturbation. \item Finally it offers opportunities on FWI approaches that include a reflectivity, showing how to rigorously convert the reflectivity into a velocity perturbation. \end{itemize}
+The generalized reflectivity offers opportunities that have been discussed formally in the article: \begin{itemize} \item On FWI approaches that include a reflectivity or least squares migration approaches that can be based on Kirchhoff or Born modelling: to rigorously convert the reflectivity into a velocity perturbation. \item In the framework of traditional Kirchhoff inversion or true amplitude migration, i.e. for the interpretation of seismic-migrated images: to interpret by AVA (amplitude versus angle) more information than the amplitudes associated to first-order reflections, for instance the amplitudes of first-order diffractors.
+Also, it would theoretically allow us to go beyond AVA analysis, inverting for the whole seismic image amplitude information (not only amplitude information at peaks) to recover the related velocity model perturbation. \item In the framework of traditional Kirchhoff modelling scheme: to model first-order effects that go beyond first-order reflections (like first-order diffractions). \end{itemize}